Faculty of Science, Engineering and Architecture

 Rob Lafrenie has cross-appointments at the Northern Ontario School of Medicine and Laurentian University.
 He teaches at both the undergraduate and graduate levels.

 Rob received a B.Sc. in Biochemistry from the University of British Columbia and a M.Sc. and Ph.D. in Medical Sciences from McMaster University.
 He then did a postdoctoral fellowship at the National Institutes of Health in Bethesda, Maryland.
 Rob joined the Cancer Care Ontario Research Group at the Northeastern Ontario Regional Cancer Centre in 1997 and transferred to the Sudbury Regional Hospital and Northern Ontario School of Medicine in 2005.
+He worked at AMRIC and HSRNI until his early retirement in 2018.

 He has a varied research program and has co-authored papers related to assessing novel therapies for breast cancer patients, drug resistance in breast cancer cells, liposome-mediated antibiotic-delivery to treat microbial infections, nanoparticle-mediated delivery for transfecting DNA, and altered immune function in leukocytes treated with HIV.
 The current research in Rob’s lab involves assessing the potential for complementary and alternate medicine in cancer therapy.
 For example, treatments derived from traditional natural product medicines or in response to magnetic field exposures, have been shown to inhibit cancer cell growth and block pro-inflammatory processes both in vitro and in animal models.
 He also continues to work on a project to understand how cell adhesion to extracellular matrix proteins activates signaling pathways in cancer metastasis, cellular differentiation, and activation of inflammatory immune responses. k to edit